processone/docs.ejabberd.im/content/admin/configuration/modules.md

     group’s members.
 A group of other vhost can be identified with *groupid@vhost*.

-This module depends on *mod\_roster*.
+This module depends on [mod_roster](/admin/configuration/modules/#mod-roster).
 If not enabled, roster queries will return 503 errors.

 __Available options:__

 - **cache\_life\_time**: *timeout()*
-Same as top-level *cache\_life\_time* option, but applied to this module only.
+Same as top-level [cache_life_time](/admin/configuration/toplevel/#cache-life-time) option, but applied to this module only.

 - **cache\_missed**: *true | false*
-Same as top-level *cache\_missed* option, but applied to this module only.
+Same as top-level [cache_missed](/admin/configuration/toplevel/#cache-missed) option, but applied to this module only.

 - **cache\_size**: *pos\_integer() | infinity*
-Same as top-level *cache\_size* option, but applied to this module only.
+Same as top-level [cache_size](/admin/configuration/toplevel/#cache-size) option, but applied to this module only.

 - **db\_type**: *mnesia | sql*
 Define the type of storage where the module will create the tables and store user information.
-The default is the storage defined by the global option *default\_db*, or *mnesia* if omitted.
+The default is the storage defined by the top-level [default_db](/admin/configuration/toplevel/#default-db) option, or *mnesia* if omitted.
 If *sql* value is defined, make sure you have defined the database.

 - **use\_cache**: *true | false*
-Same as top-level *use\_cache* option, but applied to this module only.
+Same as top-level [use_cache](/admin/configuration/toplevel/#use-cache) option, but applied to this module only.

 __Examples:__